Lingual braces vs Invisalign®

 - Lingual braces can be uncomfortable to begin with, and you may find you have a slight lisp for the first few days.
 Your orthodontist will be able to advise you on some tips to help combat both of these issues.

 - Because your brace is hidden on the inside of your teeth you might be less inclined to remove stray morsels of food.
-Overtime this could potentially damage your teeth and cause decay, so it’s really important to brush after every meal.
+Overtime this could damage your teeth and cause decay, so it’s really important to brush after every meal.

 - Lingual braces can be more expensive than Invisalign.
 This can reflect the skill of your orthodontist, the cost of your appliance and the additional clinical time that is spent adjusting your brace.